polifonia-project/roman-chord-ontology/README.md

 # Roman Chord Ontology
 Repository for the Roman Chord ontology and its APIs.

-This repository contains mainly two types of resources:
+This repository contains two types of resources:
 1. [roman-chord-ontology](#the-roman-chord-ontology), an ontology for representing annotated agreements in Roman Numeral format
-2. [APIs](#the-roman-chord-apis) to automatically generate a Knowledge Graph built on top of the roman-chord-ontology model, given as input an agreement in Roman Numeral format.
+2. [APIs](#the-roman-chord-apis) to automatically generate a Knowledge Graph built on top of the roman-chord-ontology model, given as input a chord in Roman Numeral notation.

 ## The Roman Chord Ontology